-This mural will be shared on social media and other places so that people understand what can help you with your grief.
-We want lots of people to see how easy it is to support you and be part of your community.
+This mural will be shared on social media and other places so that people understand the huge community of support that can be there to help if someone dies.

 Hello,

 Thank you so much for taking part in our Children's Grief Awareness Week activity: The Shape of Your Support.
 We can't wait to see what you create this year.